 Reduce plastic litter items by 25% by 2025

 Make NSW a leader in national and international research on plastics

-Public consultation on the discussion paper is now open.
+Public consultation on the discussion paper is now closed.

 Please note, your feedback on Cleaning Up Our Act: Redirecting the Future of Plastic in NSW may include ‘personal information,' including your name, address, email, internet protocol address and any other personal information contained in your feedback.